StefWed/quilted_web_scraper/README.md

 #### Notebook WebScraping_SearchResult_FirstPage.ipynb

 This is the introductory notebook, it serves as a prototype.
-Data is It starts with the first step - checking robots.txt and walks step by step through the process of:
+It starts with the first step - checking robots.txt and walks step by step through the process of:
 - initiating a request with a search term using requests, printing the status code
 - storing the result with usage of BeautifulSoup